‘Sesame Street’ Star Elmo Gets His Own Talk Show, ‘The Not Too Late Show’

 Elmo, the red Sesame Street monster famous for his falsetto voice and loud laugh, is following in the footsteps of late-night greats.
-The children’s TVstar is getting his own late-night talk show.
+The children’s show star is getting his own late-night talk show.
 Okay, maybe it’s not so late.

 USA Today reports that late-night kings Stephen Colbert, Jimmy Fallon, and Jimmy Kimmel won’t have to worry too much when Elmo’s chatfest, The Not Too Late Show with Elmo, debuts.
-The famous muppet’s show won’t be air as late as most talk shows so there will be no competition.
+The famous muppet’s show won’t be aired as late as most talk shows so there will be no competition.

-Production on The Not Too Late Show With Elmo begins next month, but it’s not clear when the program will air.
-What is known is that Elmo will interview A-list celebrity guests on the show, which comes as part of Sesame Workshop’s deal with HBO Max, which now has exclusive rights to Sesame Street, the iconic children’s television show that made Elmo a star via his “Elmo’s World” segment that first debuted in the late 1990s.
+Production on The Not Too Late Show with Elmo begins next month, but it’s not clear when the program will air.
+What is known is that Elmo will interview A-list celebrity guests on the show, which comes as part of Sesame Workshop’s deal with HBO Max.
+The company now has exclusive rights to Sesame Street, the iconic children’s television show that made Elmo a star via his “Elmo’s World” segment that first debuted in the late 1990s.

 Too Fab notes that Elmo himself has plenty of talk show experience.
 The furry red monster has appeared on Late Night With Jimmy Fallon at least seven times.
 In addition, Elmo has interviewed A-listers including Tom Cruise, Ryan Reynolds, Oprah Winfrey, and even Michelle Obama.